Window Focus and Space Management

 CGSCopySpaces,CGSManagedDisplaySetCurrentSpace, add/remove windows to spaces) viaSpaceUtilities. - Focus pipeline: resolve window → ensure it exists → detect space → switch or move → bring app frontmost → focus window → verify → run command.
 Flags map to helpers (

---space-switch,--move-here, retries/timeouts). - Tests live in CLI/Core; keep them in sync when changing SpaceUtilities or focus options.
+--space-switch,--bring-to-current-space,--verify, retries/timeouts). - Tests live in CLI/Core; keep them in sync when changing SpaceUtilities or focus options.

 #Technical Details